- Eligibility criteria

 - Children’s birth certificates where both parents are named

-- Letters from a school or GP indicating that both parents have shared responsibility for children
+- Letters from a school or a doctor indicating that both parents have shared responsibility for children

-As mentioned above, all Unmarried Partner Visa applicants will need to fulfil certain financial requirements.
-Bear in mind that you cannot access full welfare support as an Unmarried Partner Visa holder.
+As mentioned, all Unmarried Partner visa applicants will need to fulfil certain financial requirements.
+Bear in mind that you cannot access full welfare support as an Unmarried Partner visa holder.